The following Commercial practice note produced in partnership with Morton Fraser provides comprehensive and up to date legal information covering:

 Scots contract law has in many ways become similar to its English counterpart despite their different roots.
 Some English law concepts, such as undue influence and anticipatory breach, have been incorporated into Scots contract law and some leading authorities are the same in both systems.
 However, there are some key differences of which it is important to be aware.
-The aim of this Practice Note is to highlight some of the key differences in Scots contract law.
+The aim of this Practice Note is to highlight some of the key differences between Scots and English contract law.
 In particular, the Practice Note looks at:

 the formation of contracts